[HISTORY: Adopted by the City Council of the City of Harrisburg by Ord. No. 31-1982. Amendments noted where applicable.]

 Any mercantile/business privilege license issued by the City is subject to revocation by the issuing authority upon a determination that the licensee has violated one or more provisions of the Codified Ordinances of the City.

-Any person whose license is subject to revocation shall have the right to request an administrative hearing before the Business Administrator within 10 days of the notice of violation and prior to revocation.
-The decision of the Business Administrator may be appealed in accordance with the Local Agency Law.
+Any person whose license is subject to revocation shall have the right to request an administrative hearing before the Business Administrator or designee within 10 days of the notice of violation and prior to revocation.
+The decision of the Business Administrator or designee may be appealed in accordance with the Local Agency Law.

 Editor's Note: See 2 Pa.C.S.A. § 551 et seq. and 2 Pa.C.S.A. § 751 et seq.